 High usage rates of portable devices in the X-ray segment and the introduction of handheld X-ray devices touting higher efficacies and applications in the field of dentistry are some of the factors accounting for its high market share.
 When in comparison with CT scan devices, X-ray devices hold higher market penetration rates owing to facts such as the latter is relatively cheaper, emit lower levels of radiation and is more user friendly.
 The global CT scan devices market on the other hand is expected to grow at a relatively faster CAGR of over 8.0% from 2013 to 2020.
 Its market share was valued at 34.4% in 2012.
-Its ability to capture multiple views in a series and to efficiently differentiate bone masses and elaborate soft tissues will serve this market as high impact rendering driver.
-Moreover, growing use of portable CT scan devices in interventional confirmation will help this market experience an expedited growth during the forecast period.
+Its ability to capture multiple views in a series and to efficiently differentiate bone masses and elaborate soft tissues will serve this market as a high impact rendering driver.
+Moreover, the growing use of portable CT scan devices in interventional confirmation will help this market experience expedited growth during the forecast period.

 Portable X-ray devices market revenue share by-products, 2012

 The North American portable x-ray and CT scan devices market held the majority of the market share in 2011 at 30.0%.
-The demand for these devices stems from both hospital as well as clinic settings.
+The demand for these devices stems from both hospitals as well as clinic settings.
 Several market players have introduced hand-held x-ray devices with exceptional efficacy in North America in the past few years which has contributed significantly to the growth of the market.
 However, the Asia-Pacific market is expected to exhibit the highest CAGR during the forecast period.
 Its market is expected to grow at a CAGR of over 10.0% from 2013 to 2020.
-Some of the drivers of this market include the growing base of geriatric population, the presence of high unmet medical needs in countries such as Japan, China, and India.
-Moreover, growing market penetration rates of computed radiography systems especially because of its cost effectiveness in this region will propel the growth of this market.
+Some of the drivers of this market include the growing base of the geriatric population, the presence of high unmet medical needs in countries such as Japan, China, and India.
+Moreover, growing market penetration rates of computed radiography systems especially because of its cost-effectiveness in this region will propel the growth of this market.

 Philips Healthcare dominated the global portable X-ray devices market with a market share of over 17% in 2012.
 Philips Healthcare possesses an extensive product portfolio catering to the x-ray segment ranging from stationary x-ray systems to digital and portable x-ray systems.
 Moreover, the introduction of innovative products capitalizing on customer preferences such as the introduction of Practix 360, which is a portable x-ray machine and is 30% lighter than the conventional portable x-ray machines, also helps it maintain its market position.
-Some of the other players of this market include GE Healthcare, Siemens Healthcare, Hitachi Medical Systems, Varian Medical Systems, Shimadzu Corporation and others.
+Some of the other players of this market include GE Healthcare, Siemens Healthcare, Hitachi Medical Systems, Varian Medical Systems, Shimadzu Corporation, and others.